 However, despite representing classic Apple, the new MacBook is inconsequential to Apple's bottom line.
 Even in a best case scenario, the new MacBook would struggle reaching 5% of Apple's operating income.
 As more portable (and cheaper) alternatives, mainly in the form of iPhone, continue to replace the need for laptops and desktops, the Mac's overall influence will continue to decline.

 In the near-term, this risk appears to be dormant.
 Apple is able to effectively focus on a narrow product lineup that still fits on one of Jony's infamous design studio tables.
 We will continue to see innovations with the Mac and iPad, while the iPhone and Apple Watch become a bigger piece of Apple's future plans.
 Tim Cook and company constantly talk about being paranoid about competition.
 I suspect this MacBook paradox also registers with management as something to keep them up at night.
-The fear that one day Apple may unknowingly find itself chained to the past, unable to completely focus on the future for too many resources are being spent maintaining products from yesterday.
+The fear is that one day Apple may unknowingly find itself chained to the past, unable to completely focus on the future for too many resources are being spent maintaining products from yesterday.

 There are signs that Apple is aware of, and taking steps to alleviate, this risk.
 Management's claim that they don't think about money when creating products is exemplified by not only the new MacBook, but also the low-margin iPad mini and the lack of a large screen iPhone until 2014.
 By simply focusing on making, and shipping, great products, the impact a product may have on the bottom line does not represent the main driver behind management's decisions.